 A sizable chunk of the Zelda fan base hated the stylus controls found in the Nintendo DS games, seeing it as nothing more than a needless gimmick.

-Despite being a lot more exciting and fun than the sailing in Phantom Hourglass, the train travel still ends up being this, mainly for two reasons: One, if you happen to die (which is gonna be the case quite frequently, given the number of attacking monsters and evil trains in the open fields) you reset to the location you started.
+The train travel is this, mainly for two reasons: One, if you happen to die (which is gonna be the case quite frequently, given the number of attacking monsters and evil trains in the open fields) you reset to the location you started.
 Two, somebody thought that it would be funny to complicate the fairly simple teleport mechanics from the previous games down to the point where they are barely of any use anymore.
 Why not just use the Spirit Flute for that, like in previous games?
 Oh boy...

 Another despised aspect of Spirit Tracks are the Pirates.
 They are far more frequent than is reasonable, and are a severe threat.
 They lag the game, every shot they do after their first is 100% accurate, and if you have a passenger, you'll have to do a very long and drawn out fight scene, where death and/or failure (requiring a restart of the already Scrappy Escort Mission) is a very high possibility.
 Good news is, you can destroy the cannonballs they fire at you before they even make contact.
 Besides that, you can always slow the train down while carrying a passenger so that you lessen the risk of multitasking to both fend off the pirates and follow the signs.